About me

 -

-- November 2024 - Our inherently interpretable Dense BagNet model achieved seventh place in the MIDRC XAI Challenge, a MICCAI-endorsed competition titled “XAI: Decoding AI Decisions for Pneumonia on Chest Radiographs.”
+- November 2024 - 7th place in the MIDRC XAI challenge - Our inherently interpretable Dense BagNet model achieved seventh place in the MIDRC XAI Challenge, a MICCAI-endorsed competition titled “XAI: Decoding AI Decisions for Pneumonia on Chest Radiographs.”

-- October 2024 - We presented our accepted papers This actually looks like that: Proto-BagNets for local and global interpretability-by-design and Interpretable-by-design Deep Survival Analysis for Disease Progression Modeling at MICCAI 2024
+- October 2024 - 2 papers accepted at MICCAI 2024 -.
+We presented our accepted papers This actually looks like that: Proto-BagNets for local and global interpretability-by-design and Interpretable-by-design Deep Survival Analysis for Disease Progression Modeling at MICCAI 2024

 - September 2024 - I joined the Africa Science Entrepreneurship Program for a year as a Mentor